-The Constabulary has a Chief Officer Group, which has responsibility for strategic decision making and is supported by an established structure of subsidiary boards with defined terms of reference.
-Formal Chief Officer Group meetings are minuted and decisions recorded.
+The Constabulary has a Chief Officer Group, which has responsibility for strategic decision making and is supported by subsidiary boards organised around delivery of priorities within the future strategic vision outlined in Cumbria Vision 2025, with defined terms of reference.
+Formal Chief Officer Group meetings are minuted.
+Decisions of the Chief Officer Group and strategic boards are recorded and published in an open forum, which can be accessed by all officers and staff with the aim of providing clarity and transparency.
 All significant strategic decisions are referred to the Chief Officer Group.
 A forward plan and standing items ensure that all significant areas of Constabulary business are considered on a regular and planned basis.
 Reports for decisions are prepared on a standard template, which ensures that the implications of all decisions are clearly understood.
 This includes a requirement to acquire relevant financial, legal, human resources, equality, procurement, ICT and risk management advice.
 The Director of Legal Services, in conjunction with the Chief Finance Officer has responsibility for the lawfulness of Chief Officer Group decisions.